pyeventsourcing/eventsourcing/docs/topics/process.rst

 Single threaded
 ~~~~~~~~~~~~~~~

+Whilst maintainability is greatly assisted by having an entire
+system of applications defined independently of infrastructure, it
+greatly helps also to be able to run such a system with a single
+thread.
+So long as the behaviours are preserved, running the system
+without any concurrent threads or processes makes it much easier to
+develop and maintain the system.

-If the ``system`` object is used as a context manager, the process
+If the ``system`` object is used with the library class
+:class:`~eventsourcing.application.system.SingleThreadedRunner`, the process
 applications will run in a single thread in the current process.
 Events will be processed with synchronous handling of prompts,
-so that policies effectively call each other recursively.
+so that policies effectively call each other recursively, according
+to which applications each is followed by.

-In the code below, the ``system`` object is used as a context manager.
+In the code below, the ``system`` object is used directly as a context manager.

+The process
-When used in this way, by default the process applications will share an
+applications will share an in-memory SQLite database, which is the
-in-memory SQLite database.
+default.

 .. code:: python

-    system.setup_tables = True

     with system:
         # Create new order command.